jasmeetkaur1409/jasmeetkaur1409/README.md

 ### Data Analyst | Turning Data into Decisions

 I'm a Computer Science graduate (B.A.
-Programme, Bharati College, University of Delhi) actively looking for **Data Analyst / BI Analyst** roles in Delhi NCR.
+Programme, University of Delhi) actively looking for **Data Analyst / BI Analyst** roles in Delhi NCR.
 I like digging into messy data until it tells a clear story.

 ---